|

 If you avoid brushing your hair altogether, this can lead to matting.

-Hair that’s matted can quickly form mold or other bacteria since it’s challenging to manage, and moisture can get trapped within the hair.
+Matted hair can quickly develop mould or other bacteria because it’s challenging to manage, and moisture can get trapped within it.

-Brushing your hair regularly will ensure that you can avoid matting by eliminating those shedded strands.
+Brushing your hair regularly helps prevent matting by removing shed strands.

 How Frequently Do You Need To Brush Your Hair?